 HMGP funding is dependent on the amount of FEMA IHP and PA provided to states post-disaster.
 FEMA provides 15% of the first \$2 billion provided through FEMA IHP and PA and 10% of the next \$8 billion.
-Based on the estimated funding provided through FEMA IHP and PA, currently, the state understands that \$55 million is expected in the next six months; however, the total expected amount of funding and delivery time is unknown.
+Based on the estimated funding provided through FEMA IHP and PA, currently, the state understands that \$55 million was expected to be disbursed in 2021.